 The College of Professional Studies at the National University of Health Sciences offers a DC degree at both of their Florida and Illinois campuses.
 The only accredited program to require a bachelor’s degree for admission, National University prepares students for work as a primary-care, contact-first physician and emphasizes a rigorous, science-based curriculum.
 The College of Professional Studies is one of only two programs to offer degrees in chiropractic, naturopathic medicine, acupuncture, and oriental medicine on the same campuses.

 Admissions requirements include a bachelor’s degree with a minimum 3.0 cumulative GPA.
-Prospective students should also have 24 semester-credits of coursework in life and physical science, specifically biology, physics, general chemistry, and organic chemistry.
-It is also recommended that students have coursework in anatomy and/or biochemistry.
+Prospective students should also have 24 semester-credits of life and physical science coursework, specifically biology, physics, general chemistry, and organic chemistry.
+It is also recommended that students have anatomy and/or biochemistry coursework.

 - Location: Lombard, Illinois